Auld Alliance: Hundred Years War

-However, this changed after 1330, when Edward III set out to complete his conquest of Scotland and to reassert his power in France.
-For the first time, the Franco-Scottish alliance acquired a sense of emergency.
-In 1346, Edward overwhelmed French forces at the Battle of Crécy.
-Two months later, David II of Scotland was captured at the Battle of Neville's Cross, during an invasion of Northern England.
-His 11-year absence as Edward's prisoner only increased the internal turmoil and power struggles of Scotland.
+Some Scottish knights continued, during truces, to go to France to aid their allies.
+William Douglas, 1st Earl of Douglas led 200 men-at-arms and forty knights to fight with the French at the Battle of Poitiers.
+The king's 11-year absence as Edward's prisoner only increased the internal turmoil and power struggles within Scotland.
 David II was forced to make a deal with Edward III to gain his freedom.
-After his release in 1357, David successfully consolidated royal power in Scotland and cut down the power of the barons who opposed him with the help of Archibald Douglas, 3rd Earl of Douglas.
+After his release in 1357, while resisting more conflict with England, David successfully consolidated royal power in Scotland and cut down the power of the barons who opposed him with the help of Archibald Douglas, 3rd Earl of Douglas.